-AuthorityGrid is a local-first metadata governance and structured authority engine for WordPress.
+AuthorityGrid is a local-first metadata governance and structured authority engine.
 It helps organisations generate, govern, enrich, and control Schema.org JSON-LD across pages, services, articles, doctrine hubs, glossaries, and multilingual estates — without handing the semantic layer to a cloud dependency or leaving it to plugin collisions.
 The Suite is positioned as a governance-aware engine for search, AEO, LLMs, entity consistency and rich results, with long-term semantic stability.

 AuthorityGrid is licensed per version, runs locally, and keeps structured data governance under your control.